aaron-allen/goodwin-lab-tracking/docs/goodwin_lab_user_guide.md

 - `tracking_start_time_in_seconds`: The time (in seconds) that you want tracking to start for your video.
 - `flies_per_arena`: The number of flies per arena.
 - `sex_ratio`: The proportion of male flies per arena (one male and one female would be 0.5, two males and one female would be 0.67, all females would be 0, etc).
-- `number_of_arenas`: How many full arenas are visible in the video (default for courtship is 20, but may also be 1 or 5).
+- `number_of_arenas`: How many whole arenas are visible in the video (default for courtship is 20, but may also be 1 or 5). **NB:** not the number of arenas with flies in them.
 - `arena_shape`: Either "circle" or "rectangle".
 - `assay_type`: This will be "courtship" for the most part, but potentially "oviposition" or "phototaxis" as we add support for other behaviours.
 - `optogenetics_light`: "true" or "false".
 Whether the optogenetics indication light was used, and tracking should attempt detection of it.